minima-global/minidocs/docs/about/presale.md

 Yes, you will need a [Metamask](https://metamask.io/) wallet.

-## How do I set up a Metamask wallet and complete the transaction?
+## How do I set up Metamask and complete the transaction?

 Follow the instructions here: https://metamask.io/ - make sure you're only using this website as there are scam versions around.

-**Please note - transactions are handled by Metamask and the ETH network, not Minima.
+**Please note: Transactions are handled by Metamask and the ETH network, not Minima.
 Transactions sometimes fail, it is your responsibility to ensure the transaction is completed successfully.**

 ## What is the Release Schedule for purchases?